riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 Once you are in the "New repository" page, if you've followed the instructions so far, your local (not-on-GitHub-yet) site (folder) should be called "my-awesome-site".
 If not, that's okay.
 In the GitHub "New repository" page, put the name of the Jekyll site that you generated (in the example it would be "my-awesome-site".
 Then, at the bottom, click on "Add .gitignore" and search for and click on "Jekyll" in the dropdown menu (a gitignore is basically telling GitHub that we do not need to sync certain files everytime you "save" the repository, and GitHub now knows automatically which files are Jekyll files that need to be ignored and which files are _your_ files, which is awesome in itself).
 Then, click "Initialize this repository with a README".
 Finally, click "Create repository".
 Yay, you've just created your first repository on GitHub!

 Now, you'll want to open your local folder with Jekyll called "my-awesome-site" or whatever you chose to name it, and then drag and drop all of the contents of the folder into the GitHub repository (pretty self-explanatory).
 Once everything loads, scroll down the GitHub page and click on "Commit" (basically like a "file save", but you write a comment everything time).
+Once you've verified that the files uploaded to GitHub, go ahead and delete the folder on your computer (in this tutorial, we will _not_ be utilizing Jekyll in the terminal and live previews).

 You won't see your site online just yet, as we still have two more things to do.
 First of all, you'll need to: